robertciotoiu/mobile-de-car-data-collector/CONTRIBUTING.md

 1. Fork the repository and clone it to your local machine.

 2. Create a new branch for your changes.

 3. Make the changes and commit them to your branch.

 4. Push your branch to your forked repository.

+5. *OPTIONAL*: run GitHub Actions workflows locally.
+Here's how: https://github.com/nektos/act

-5. Submit a pull request (PR) to the main repository.
+6. Submit a pull request (PR) to the main repository.

-6. The PR will be reviewed by the project maintainer, who will provide feedback and/or merge the changes.
+7. The PR will be reviewed by the project maintainer, who will provide feedback and/or merge the changes.

 ## Branch Policy